Clearwater Festival: History of the festival

 The festival was founded in the wake of the Storm King Mountain controversy that focused on the Hudson River from 1963 to 1982.
 The Festival has also had its origins in the Sloop Clearwater itself.
 To raise money to build the Sloop, Hudson River Sloop Clearwater founders Pete Seeger and friends held a series of small fundraising concerts in the Hudson River Valley and at Sandy Hook in New Jersey, and passed a banjo around the crowd to collect donations.
 By 1978, the concerts had evolved into a land-based Festival at Croton Point Park, which hosted the Festival for a decade, until pollution problems from the park's landfill forced a relocation to a suburban college campus.
 It was not until 1999 that the Festival was able to move back to the park and the shores of the Hudson River.

 The 2016 festival, which would have been the 50th anniversary of the festival, was canceled so that resources could be directed to a substantial restoration of the sloop Clearwater.
 The festival returned in 2017.
 In 2022, the Clearwater Board President, Steve Stanne, announced that the festival could not be held in 2022, but that the board was working toward a "re-envisioned festival" in 2023.

 Mission of the festival

 The Great Hudson River Revival is produced by Hudson River Sloop Clearwater, Inc., a nonprofit, member-supported, environmental organization, to raise funds and consciousness on the plight of the river and the earth, as well as uniting the community around the river.
 All proceeds go directly to support Clearwater's environmental research, education, and advocacy to help preserve and protect the river and its tributaries, as well as communities in the river valley.

-The Festival makes possible innovative educational initiatives such as Clearwater's New Hudson River School, which has helped more than 430,000 young people and over 250,000 adults experience the wonders of the River from aboard the Sloop Clearwater.
+2019 festival and final production

+The 2019 Clearwater Festival, held on June 15–16 at Croton Point Park in Croton-on-Hudson, New York, celebrated the 100th anniversary of Pete Seeger’s birth and the 50th anniversary of the sloop *Clearwater*.
+The festival was produced and directed by Jason Samel, a former Clearwater board member, event producer, and founder of Movement Music Records.
+Prior to the 2019 festival, Samel produced Seeger Fest (2014), a five-day celebration of the lives of Pete and Toshi Seeger held in multiple New York venues, and the Glen Cove Folk Festival (2017) in Long Island, New York.